exercism/ruby/concepts/symbols/about.md

 Symbols can be converted to strings and vice versa.
 This can be useful when you want to modify a symbol, or when you want to use a symbol as a string.
-To convert a string to a symbol, you can use the `String#to_sym` method, and to do the opposite, you can use the `Symbol#to_s` method.
+To present a symbol as a string, you can use the `String#to_sym` method, and to do the opposite, you can use the `Symbol#to_s` method.
 Due to symbols having a limited set of methods, it can be useful to convert a symbol to a string to use string methods on it, if a new symbol is needed.

 ```ruby